Brazil police arrest former aide to president's son in graft probe

 "I face today's events with tranquility.
 The truth will prevail!"
 Senator Bolsonaro wrote on Twitter after the arrest of Queiroz.
 "Another piece on the playing board was moved to attack Bolsonaro ...
 It's a brutal game!"

+Since then, critics alleged he has backpedaled on his push to clean up politics, while the president has engaged in an increasingly fraught power tussle with the supreme court that has sparked fears for the constitutional integrity of the country.

-Former federal judge Sergio Moro, who oversaw that probe and joined Bolsonaro's government last year, quit in April and accused the president of meddling in police appointments for personal reasons, triggering a federal investigation.
+Former federal judge Sergio Moro, who oversaw the Car Wash probe and joined Bolsonaro's government last year, quit in April and accused the president of meddling in police appointments for personal reasons, triggering a federal investigation.

+The Queiroz case has hung like a dark cloud over Bolsonaro's presidency, raising awkward questions about his and his son's political past in the rough-and-tumble world of Rio politics.
+Before becoming president, Bolsonaro represented the state as a federal lawmaker for nearly three decades.

-(Reporting by Eduardo Simões and Leonardo Benassato Additional reporting by Rodrigo Viga Gaier in Rio de Janeiro Writing by Gabriela Mello Editing by Brad Haynes and Bernadette Baum)
+(Reporting by Eduardo Simões and Leonardo Benassato Additional reporting by Rodrigo Viga Gaier in Rio de Janeiro Writing by Gabriela Mello Editing by Brad Haynes and Alistair Bell)

 ((Gabriela.Mello@thomsonreuters.com; +55 11 5644 7553; Reuters Messaging: gabriela.mello.reuters.com@reuters.net))